Piour/cozy-feeds/README.md

 # Changelog

 * v1.0.4
+  * try to fix styles for small screens
   * better place to find link for atom feed
   * bugfix : send tags array to cozy bookmarks
 * v1.0.3